 Opening and Evaluating Proposals

-At each step, a district shall receive, publicly open, and read aloud the names of the offerors.
-At the appropriate step, a district shall also read aloud the fees and prices, if any, stated in each proposal as the proposal is opened.
-Not later than the 45th day after the date on which the final proposals are opened, a district shall evaluate and rank each proposal submitted in relation to the criteria set forth in the request for proposals.
+At each step, the district shall receive, publicly open, and read aloud the names of the offerors.
+At the appropriate step, the district shall also read aloud the fees and prices, if any, stated in each proposal as the proposal is opened.
+Not later than the 45th day after the date on which the final proposals are opened, the district shall evaluate and rank each proposal submitted in relation to the criteria set forth in the request for proposals.
 Gov't Code 2269.253(f)–(g)

 Not later than the seventh day after the date the contract is awarded, the district shall make the proposal rankings public.
 Gov't Code 2269.254(d)

 A construction manager-at-risk shall publicly advertise for bids or proposals and receive bids or proposals from trade contractors or subcontractors for the performance of all major elements of the work other than the minor work that may be included in the general conditions.
 A construction manager-at-risk may seek to perform portions of the work itself if: